Team-NPM/Time-Adjustment/readme.md

+### **RELEASE 2.0.4 HAS ONLY BEEN TESTED IN 1.21.1!
+OPEN AN ISSUE [HERE](https://github.com/Team-NPM/Time-Adjustment/issues) IF IT DOESN'T WORK ON ANOTHER VERSION**

 A very simple datapack/mod that allows the player to change how long the Minecraft daylight cycle lasts.
 It supports daylight cycle lengths 1 minute and longer.

-# RELEASE 2.0.3 HAS ONLY BEEN TESTED IN 1.21.1!
-OPEN AN ISSUE [HERE](https://github.com/Team-NPM/Time-Adjustment/issues) IF IT DOESN'T WORK ON ANOTHER VERSION
-## UPDATE: Use on versions <1.21 require the player to manually run `/function timeadjust:load`.
-This will be fixed in Release 2.0.4

 ## Updating
 1. Uninstall the datapack (learn about how to uninstall below)